 4. Eating And Drinking

-All of the water that we personally consume through drink or cooking, goes through a Berkey Filter.
+I would recommend sending all of the water that you personally consume through drink or cooking through a Berkey Filter.
 Once upon a time, raw rain and river water may have been safe to drink, but those days are lost in the haze of modern industry, pharmaceutical-laced waterways, and groundwater contaminants.

-Another filtering system we have just started experimenting with is a Biosand filter.
+Another filtering system to try experimenting with is a Biosand filter.
 As much as I like my Berkey, I don’t like the idea of being entirely dependent on a purchased product.

 The Biosand filter is a means to naturally remove a ton of contaminants using things found on our land, and I love that.
-It’s another means of building redundancy into our water supply to ensure we can always have what we need.
+It’s another means of building redundancy into your water supply to ensure you can always have what you need.

 Those old farmhouse sinks knew what they were doing with their deep pockets and two sides.
 Washing dishes by hand, and with off-grid water, is a breeze when you fill both sides of a sink.
 Make one side the soap side, the other side the rinse side, and you’re well on your way to having dinner cleaned up without wasting tons of running water.